tungyueh/jiraworklog/README.md

 [![Build Status](https://api.travis-ci.com/tungyueh/jiraworklog.svg?branch=master)](https://travis-ci.com/tungyueh/jiraworklog)
 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

-Calculate work log from JIRA issue
+* Purpose: Calculate work log from JIRA issue in certain sprint
+* Motivation: The issue may move from sprint to sprint so we are hard to know how much time we spent on this issue.
 ## Usage
 ###  Find total time spent in hours
 python -m jiraworklog \<JIRA Server URL\> \<JQL\>